autobrew/homebrew-core/README.md

 ## Contributing

 If you send a pull request, the formula that has been changed will automatically be built on Travis CI.
-In addition some tests and reverse dependencies are checked.

 At the end of the CI run the new binary bottle is uploaded to `file.io` and you see a download link in the Travis log.